climateinteractive/enroads-guide/docs/guide/tech_removal.rst

 |imgTechRemovalIcon| Technological Carbon Dioxide Removal
 ==========================================================

-**Pull carbon dioxide out of the air with new technologies that enhance natural removals or manually sequester and store carbon.** Carbon Dioxide Removal (CDR) technologies include: direct air capture, bioenergy with carbon capture and storage (BECCS), biochar, and others.
-These are not yet used at large scales, and most face significant barriers to deployment.
+**Pull carbon dioxide out of the air with new technologies that enhance natural removals or manually sequester and store carbon.** Carbon Dioxide Removal (CDR) technologies include: direct air capture, bioenergy with carbon capture and storage (BECCS), biochar, and others (but not including coal or gas CCS).
+CDR is not yet used widely, and most approaches face significant barriers to deployment.

 Examples
 --------